-Before uninstalling a package, it’s a good practice to update the package lists on your system to ensure that you have the latest information about available packages.
+Before uninstalling a package, it’s a good practice to update the package lists on your system to ensure you have the latest information about available packages.
 Open a terminal and run the following command.

 sudo apt update